 Some workers may have an increased risk for developing an occupational disease, such as carpal tunnel syndrome or heart disease.
 In other industries, there is also a higher risk of developing certain conditions, such as cancer or mesothelioma, when exposed to hazardous substances over a long period of time.

 Contact Our New Jersey Workers’ Compensation Lawyers

-At Lynch Law Firm, we are committed to protecting injured workers’ rights to fair and complete compensation if they have been injured while at work.
-We have the resources required to take on large employers and their insurance companies, and you can trust that we will do everything we can to get you the help you need.
+At Lynch Law Firm, PC, we are committed to protecting injured workers’ rights to fair and complete compensation if they have been injured while at work.
+We have the resources required to take on large employers and their insurance companies, and we are prepared to provide the legal help you need.

-Contact our New Jersey's workers’ compensation attorneys today to schedule a free, no-obligation consultation to discuss your claim.
-We work only on a contingency fee basis, which means we do not get paid unless you recover what is owed to you.
+Contact our New Jersey workers’ compensation lawyers to schedule a free, no-obligation consultation to discuss your claim.
+We work on a contingency fee basis, so we do not get paid unless you obtain a recovery.